Best Flies For October Fishing In Montana

 The hoppers are still a bit of a presence in October, but no where near as important as they were in late August and September.
 The cold nights and rainy October weather is taking its toll on the hopper population, but if it gets hot and sunny enough that you hear them buzzing on the shore, then they’re in play for the fish!
 As always, a bit of a breeze helps the hopper fishing, but if you decide to run a hopper, drop an SR Bullet Olive or a Solitude Pheasant Tail jig off the back to make yourself a more effective angler.

 Fly fishing Missoula in October can be one of the best times for streamers all year.
 The cold nights and shorter days tell the trout winter is coming, and it’s time to get some calories inside for the long winter months.
-While this blog writer tends to favor smaller streamers in fall, due to the fact I’m heading out to match hatches, and need streamers that can be thrown on a 4-5 weight rod.
+While this blog writer tends to favor smaller streamers in fall like the Baby Swimcoach, due to the fact I’m heading out to match hatches, and need streamers that can be thrown on a 4-5 weight rod.
 In October, you can plan an entire day around streamer fishing.

 Rock Creek also has excellent streamer fishing in October.
 A Sparkle Minnow Sculpin is still a great producer up there at this time of year.
 Be ready for strikes in the middle of the river, where the bigger fish are.
 A wading staff is not remiss on Rock Creek at this point- those rocks can get very slippery this time of year, and if you’re trying to cover a lot of water with a streamer, good footing is paramount.